-2018 marks the first full year since the conversion to Ascensus, and through several new and key contacts, David has been able to showcase the DC College Savings Plan at 208 different events.
+2019 marks the second full year since the conversion to Ascensus, and through several new and key contacts, David has been able to showcase the DC College Savings Plan at 190 different events throughout the year.

-His outreach efforts covered every Ward in the District and included 96 workshops at a variety of employer and community venues.
-In addition to the workshops, which help explain the nuances of the program to the parents and families in attendance, David also staffed information tables at over 65 different venues to help raise awareness on the importance of saving for college and the benefits of the DC College Savings Plan.
+His outreach efforts covered every Ward in the District and included 118 workshops at a variety of employer and community venues.
+In addition to the workshops, which help explain the nuances of the program to the parents and families in attendance, David also staffed information tables at over 40 different venues to help raise awareness on the importance of saving for college and the benefits of the DC College Savings Plan.